 In the Service of the Crowning and during the third prayer, the right hands of the couple are joined together by the Priest who calls upon God to unite them into one mind and one flesh.
-The hands are kept joined throughout the Service to symbolize the "oneness" of the couple.

 The Crowning

 The crowns are signs of glory and honor with which God crowns the couple during the Sacrament.
 The Groom and the Bride are crowned king and queen of their own kingdom, their home, which they will rule with love, wisdom, justice, and integrity.
 With the crowns, the Priest makes the sign of the Cross over the heads of the Bride and Groom and then places the crowns on their heads.
 The Koumbaro(a) then exchanges the crowns over their heads as witness to their union.
 Some interpret the crowns used as the crowns of martyrdom, since every true marriage involves immeasurable self-sacrifice by both husband and wife.